cosmicjs/react-vr-art-gallery/README.md

 # React VR Art Gallery

-A React VR app powered by content from the Cosmic JS API.
+A React VR app powered by the Cosmic JS API.

 ## Installation
 ### On your local machine